zanami/openscholar/modules/os/modules/os_migrate/docs/development.md

   - The one surprise here is that we use DynamicMigration to handle comments.
 There were was one minor difference between comments of different content types.
 DynamicMigration lets us define a generic migration class and register an instance of that for each content type.
 Those instances are registered when each content type is migrated.
 * Flags
   - Also dymanic.
+* Theme
+  - Themes used to be part of the vsite object, but became a spaces override variable.
+This means they need to take place after the SO vars.
+Mostly it just updates names.
+  - In some cases flavors were made into themes.